 The default files Shortcuts.xml and Mirrors.xml were updated.

-The default shortcuts related to focus on Rterm interface (Editor, IO and LOG) were changed due conflict with Windows 10.
+The default shortcuts related to focus on Rterm interface (Editor, IO, and LOG) were changed due to conflict with Windows 10.

-When using Rterm (except with the Send File option) all other options related with more than one line will be added do the R history.
+When using Rterm (except for the Send File option), all options related to more than one line will be added to the R history.

 The source code related to identification of library trees .libPaths() was improved.

-The R explorer interface related to identification of environments from objects was improved.
+The R explorer interface related to the identification of environments from objects was improved.

 The resources related to update mirrors in run time were improved.

-The resources related to knitr and Sweave were improved and new options are in Options/Application/R/Packages/Knitr.
+The resources related to knitr and Sweave were improved, and new options are in Options/Application/R/Packages/Knitr.

-to all knit procedures it will be added the argument quiet=TRUE.
-So, if you want more control, or to big documents, it is suggested (for while) to use the knit with Rgui.exe instead of Rterm.exe.
+The argument quiet=TRUE will be added to all knit procedures.
+So, if you want more control, or for big documents, (for a while) the use of the knit with Rgui.exe instead of Rterm.exe is suggested.

 The menu Insert has a new option: R (assignment).
-This option make flexible to insert <- and -> assignment.
-As it is associated to shortcuts, the user can customize both.
+This option makes flexible to insert <- and -> assignment.
+As it is associated with shortcuts, the user can customize both assignments.

 A.3.
 V 2016 (01)